 Using on-board SPDT Switches to do all of the frog switching that's needed.
-(6 frogs)
+(6 frogs) Adding a "Safety gap": (Diagram 3)

 This leaves us 2x independent SPDT switches.
-We can use them to prevent trains over-running a crossover that is set against them.
+We can use them to prevent trains overrunning a crossover that is set against them.